zvxvx/qdb/README.md

 # QDB

-#### An irc quote database powered by astro and inspired by bash.org.
+#### A quote database powered by astro and inspired by the late bash.org.

 See it in action here: https://quote-database.netlify.app/